Embed pandas DataFrames as images in pdf and markdown files when converting from Jupyter Notebooks

 Finding Google Chrome

-You must have Google Chrome installed in order for dataframe_image to work.
-The path to Chrome will automatically be found.
+You must have Google Chrome (or Brave) installed in order for dataframe_image to work.
+The path to Chrome should automatically be found.
 If Chrome is not in a standard location, set it with the

 Release history Release notifications | RSS feed